Sewing on a Budget: Learn to Sew Without Breaking the Bank

 Toss them in a box, and you will see how handy they can be when you are replacing a broken zipper or need to sew on a missing button.

-Make fabric diapers instead of using disposable ones.
-Try making your own cloth diapers from any leftover linen you have.
+Make fabric diapers or cloth napkins instead of using disposable ones.
+Try making your own cloth napkins and cloth diapers from any leftover linen you have.
 You will be amazed at the savings you can make when you stop buying and using disposable diapers for your children!

 When you hear about a garage sale, make sure that you go and look for materials and accessories for your sewing projects.
 You can find some excellent clothes, fabrics and materials at an excellent price.